#1 What do I bring?

 #6 How do I get my gun into Canada?

-You must ensure you read the link I have attached under the heading “Importing a Firearm into Canada”.
-It is a very simple procedure and you must have the form completed for presentation to a customs officer.
+You must ensure you read the link I have attached under the heading “Regulations" It is a very simple procedure and you must have the form completed for presentation to a customs officer.
 I recommend you sign the form after a customs officer inspects your non-restricted firearm.
 You should not sign the form prior to going through customs.